 Chief Financial Officer

-Jane is a co-founder of Elevated Achievement Group.
+Jane is co-author of the book, Developing Student Ownership and co-founder of Elevated Achievement Group.
 She founded this professional learning company with the express desire to focus on supporting educators as she feels they need to be supported—with a collaborative approach instead of a top-down approach.
 This desire to work cooperatively and collaboratively with teachers, coaches, and administrators stems from her varied experiences over the past twenty-five years in education.